zikula-modules/DizkusModule/CraigNotes.md

    moved to the installer?
  - There appear to be several places in the installer where Core Categories are to be used for some purpose.
 No idea what this is for...
- - seems like the subscriptions idea could be moved to one table with a flag for topic/forum (t/f)
  - most of the table columns have a prefix that should be removed for example: `dizkus_forums` table has: forum_id, forum_name, forum_desc, etc these should be changed to `id`, `name`, `desc`, etc